 The plan also calls for increased availability and efficiency of person-based multimodal options and proposes the following goals:

-- Increase system-wide transit ridership by 20 percent by 2040. - Reduce by 20 percent the identified gaps in pedestrian walkways along functionally classified roadways by 2040. - Reduce by 20 percent the identified gaps in bikeways along functionally classified corridors by 2040.
+- Increase system-wide transit ridership by 20 percent by 2040. - Reduce by 20 percent the identified gaps in pedestrian walkways along functionally classified roadways by 2040.

 New transportation projects should: